Key takeaways:

-What began with retailers has expanded into travel, payments, and other sectors rich in transactional data—empowering advertisers to connect with targeted audiences in relevant moments with personalized messages.
 Because commerce media is powered by first-party data, those audiences, moments, and messages are as targeted, relevant, and personalized as possible.
-A growing number of commerce media platforms also empower a sophisticated omnichannel approach, allowing advertisers to effectively capture audience attention in saturated digital environments.
+A growing number of commerce media platforms also enable a sophisticated omnichannel approach, allowing advertisers to capture audience attention in saturated digital environments.

 In this environment, commerce media is well-positioned to take on a larger role in marketing budgets.
 “Commerce media is growing more accessible and attractive to brands outside of CPG and retail as the supply side continues to grow through the collection, organization, and availability of first-party data,” says Jane Frye, VP of Integrated Client Solutions at Basis.
-And the reliability, accuracy, and abundance of this data makes it possible for advertisers to use commerce media for personalization at scale.
+And the reliability, accuracy, and abundance of this data make it possible for advertisers to use commerce media for personalization at scale.

-There are also increasing opportunities for advertisers to use that high quality data for audience targeting beyond a commerce media entity’s site or app to create highly personalized omnichannel advertising experiences.
+There are also increasing opportunities for advertisers to use that high-quality data for audience targeting beyond a commerce media entity’s site or app to create highly personalized omnichannel advertising experiences.
 Offsite retail media ad spend, which enables advertisers to activate commerce media audiences beyond a retailer’s site or app, is forecast to grow at double the rate of onsite media spend through 2026, and off-platform placements will account for over 63% of display ad spend by 2029.

 Even more, commerce media is well-suited for times of economic uncertainty.
 As a highly measurable channel, it allows marketers to clearly demonstrate ROI.
 And while commerce media’s early growth was largely driven by performance marketing, it has since evolved into a full-funnel solution that supports brand-building efforts as well.

-Ultimately, these strengths make commerce media not just a timely solution for today’s challenges, but one that’s aligned with the trajectory of digital advertising.
+Ultimately, these strengths make commerce media not just a timely solution for today’s challenges, but also one that’s aligned with the trajectory of digital advertising.

 Many new entrants offer access to first-party data but lack the infrastructure to support meaningful advertising outcomes.
 Marketers should strike a balance between testing emerging platforms with low barriers to entry and investing in more established players with comprehensive ad solutions.